 What is a bad reputation score?
 If your reputation could use pick-me-up, we can help.

+In today’s day and age, most of our personal information can be readily found online on White Pages.
 Most people agree that their reputation is important.
 You want to know that other people regard you in high esteem.
 So, what is a bad reputation score and how can it affect you?